DOsinga/wiki_import/README.md

 # wiki_import

-Two small scripts to import wikipedia and wikidata dumps into postgres:
+Three small scripts to import wikipedia and wikidata dumps into postgres:

 ## import_wikipedia